-- b) Submit to the MEDQ Detailed Design and Construction Plans, b) Prior to including sequencing and staging, for Excavation and basement design, certified by a suitably qualified and experienced RPEQ, supported by a letter from DBC confirming that the Detailed Design and Construction Plans are in accordance with the certified Excavation and Basement Design Concept Plans submitted under part a) of this condition. - commencing Works in Precincts 1 and 3 (excluding Sub-precincts 1f and 1g) - c) Undertake Works in accordance with the certified Detailed Design and Construction Plans submitted under part b) of this condition. - c) As indicated - d) Notify the MEDQ in writing, of Practical Completion of the Works identified in this condition. - d) As indicated
+- xii) All relevant standards and codes referred for the basis of design; and - xiii) Reference supporting documentation used to inform the design plans. - b) Submit to the MEDQ Detailed Design and Construction Plans, including sequencing and staging, for Excavation and basement design, certified by a suitably qualified and experienced RPEQ, supported by a letter from DBC confirming that the Detailed Design and Construction Plans are in accordance with the certified Excavation and Basement Design Concept Plans submitted under part a) of this condition. - b) Prior to commencing Works in Precincts 1 and 3 (excluding Sub-precincts 1f and 1g) - Undertake Works in accordance with the certified Detailed Design and Construction Plans submitted under part b) of this condition. - c) As indicated - d) Notify the MEDQ in writing, of Practical Completion of the Works identified in this condition. - d) As indicated

-- e) Submit to the MEDQ the following: - Certification from a suitably qualified and experienced RPEQ that all Works have been undertaken in accordance with part b) of this condition; and - ii) Written certification from a suitably qualified and experienced RPEQ for the as-constructed drawings.
-Without limiting the form of certification, one letter / certificate listing all applicable drawings, signed by the appropriate RPEQ for each field of engineering, is required. - e) Within 20 business days of Practical Completion of the Works
+- e) Submit to the MEDQ the following:

+- i) Certification from a suitably qualified and experienced RPEQ that all Works have been undertaken in accordance with part b) of this condition; and

+- ii) Written certification from a suitably qualified and experienced RPEQ for the as-constructed drawings.
+Without limiting the form of certification, one letter / certificate listing all applicable drawings, signed by the appropriate RPEQ for each field of engineering, is required.

+- e) Within 20

+business days of

+Practical

+Completion of

+the Works